rgitrepo/kubernetes-beginner-to-pro/docs/day8/limitranges-and-resourcequotas.md

 #### How Pods Adhere to LimitRanges

-When a **LimitRange** is defined in a namespace, all Pods within that namespace must adhere to it.
-If a Pod does not specify its own resource requests/limits, Kubernetes will apply the default values from the **LimitRange**.
-If the Pod's requests/limits exceed the values allowed by the **LimitRange**, the Pod will be rejected.
+A **LimitRange** applies resource constraints (such as minimum and maximum CPU/memory usage) to each Pod or container within a namespace.
+When a Pod is created, its resource requests and limits must adhere to the **LimitRange** defined for that namespace.

-For example, a **LimitRange** may specify that each container in a Pod can request up to 500m CPU and 512Mi memory.
-Any Pod trying to request more than this will be rejected by Kubernetes.
+If a Pod does not define any resource requests or limits, Kubernetes automatically applies the default values from the **LimitRange**.
+If the Pod's requests exceed the maximum values specified in the **LimitRange**, Kubernetes will block the creation of the Pod.

 [Back to TOC](#table-of-contents)